CodeWithKarol/coin-quest-landing/README.md

 > **Finance meets fun—empowering you to win with your money.**

+## 🎮 Project Status

+✅ **Merge Conflicts Resolved** - All CSS and animation conflicts have been resolved.
+The landing page now features:

+- Unified professional animation system with spring-like easing
+- Enhanced footer social icons with elegant SVG styling and shine effects
+- Consistent scroll-triggered animations across all sections
+- Clean, error-free codebase

 ## Campaign Overview: "Play.
 Save.
 Win."

 CoinQuest is a gamified financial app that transforms money management into an engaging, competitive, and social experience.
 This landing page is designed to drive app downloads and community sign-ups by showcasing the app's cutting-edge AI capabilities and vibrant gamification features.